oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 ![compliance stack](images/stack-security-compliance.png " ")

-Stack security compliance will help you take control and understand all risk factors, assess levels of exposure to determine the best course of action, and ensure all standards are met.
-In addition to that, you can secure underlying Exadata Engineered Systems.
-By doing this, you are securing everything from database to infrastructure.

-The Center for Internet Security (CIS) benchmark for Oracle database provides a set of best practices, compliance and configuration guidelines to secure  against cyber threats and data breaches.
-It ensures compliance with industry standards, enhancing database security through systematic controls, checks, rules, monitoring, and recommendations to remediate violations for optimal security posture.
+For Oracle Databases 12c and 19c, CIS Benchmark is an industry compliance standards that is available out-of-the-box.
+Besides that, DoD' Security Technical Implementation Guide (STIG) standard is available out-of-the-box for regulatory requirements.

+For underlying Linux hosts, built-in SCAP engine enables security standards like STIG, PCI-DSS, HIPAA are available.

+Finally, for Exadata family of Engineered Systems, compliance standards tied to Autonomous Health Framework (AHF) Exachk is available out-of-box.

-In this lab, you will get hands-on experience is using *Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database* to secure configuration of provisioned database.
+In this lab, you will get hands-on experience with *Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database* to secure configuration of provisioned database.

+Center for Internet Security (CIS) benchmark for Oracle database provides comprehensive set of security controls, and configuration guidelines to secure against cyber threats and data breaches.
+It enables in keeping your databases security posture at elevated levels and check for compliance with your auditors.

+Lets start the lab.

+To begin, lets take a look at available CIS Benchmarks and choose one of them for associating a database target for security assessment.

 1. From the Enterprise menu, select **Compliance, then select Library**  to get started.